confident-ai/deepeval/README.md

 # 👩‍⚖️ DeepEval

 Evals provides a Pythonic way to run offline evaluations on your LLM pipelines so you can launch comfortably into production.
-The guiding philosophy is a "Pytest for LLM" that aims to make productionizing and evaluating LLMs as easy as software engineering.
+The guiding philosophy is a "Pytest for LLM" that aims to make productionizing and evaluating LLMs as easy as ensuring all tests pass.

 # Documentation